Spreading the Word, Part 2: Reaching Out

 Write a Press Release

 Another somewhat easy thing to do is write a press release.
-I’m not the best writer in the world, so I hired this copywriter.
+I’m not the best writer in the world, so I hired a copywriter.
 Once we finished the press release, I submitted it to a distribution service.
-Here is the one I used, plus the others I considered:
+Here is the one I used:

 Create an Email Signature